24 min read

 Frequently Asked Questions

 AI streamlines procurement by automating data-driven tasks like spend analysis, supplier evaluation, and purchase order creation.
 It enhances demand forecasting, optimizes contract management, and uses OCR for accurate invoice processing.
-AI-powered chatbots provide real-time updates, boosting efficiency.
-In general, by handling routine tasks, AI frees procurement teams to focus on strategic goals, improving overall performance and reducing costs.
+AI-powered chatbots provide real-time updates, boosting purchasing efficiency.
+In general, by handling routine tasks, AI frees procurement teams to focus on strategic goals, improving the company’s overall performance and reducing costs.

 Procurement AI in a nutshell